SFDO-Tooling/CumulusCI/docs/cli.rst

     * All output from the command (including debug information)
     * If an error is present, the corresponding stacktrace is included.

-If you want debug information regarding the ``requests`` module to be captured in a logfile you must explicitly run the command with the ``--debug`` argument.
+If you want debug information regarding the ``requests`` module to be captured in a logfile you must explicitly run the command with the ``--debug`` option.

 Viewing Stacktraces
 ^^^^^^^^^^^^^^^^^^^